wellingtondellamura/wellingtondellamura/README.md

-# Hi there, I'm Wellington - aka Della Mura 👋
+# Hi there, I'm Wellington

-I'm Wellington Della Mura, MSc Computer Science, Software Engineer and Full-time father
+I'm Wellington Della Mura, MSc in Computer Science, Software Engineer and Full-time father

 - 🤓 I’m currently working on improve my remote classes of compilers and theory of computation
 - 🌱 I’m currently learning React JS, .Net Core and Lavavel